 Dog Sunscreen and Shade

 Fiberglass decks of boats can be slippery for your pup’s paws — help them feel more stable by bringing along a non-skid mat where they can be sure-footed while you cruise.
 They'll also appreciate having a designated spot where they can lay down and relax close to you while you're underway.
-Choose an easy-to-clean and waterproof mat like this Downward Dog Anti-Slip Mat for your boat deck.
+Choose an easy-to-clean and waterproof mat for your boat deck, even a yoga mat could do the trick!

 Potty Training on a Boat: What To Do With All That Poo?